bronson/vim-mode-next/README.md

 an integration area for mostly-finished [vim-mode pull requests](https://github.com/atom/vim-mode/pulls).

+## Installing

+First, disable vim-mode and restart Atom.  vim-mode and vim-mode-next are, unsurprisingly, incompatible.

+Then, install vim-mode-next as you would any other Atom package.

 ## Status

 These pull requests are merged but not in vim-mode yet.